Skip to content

 install.html ends in apt install <your-package> — one package, no ambiguity.
 Stacking unrelated projects into one bucket breaks that in one of two ways:

 • Non-overlapping audiences.
-Users who add your repo see package names they don't recognise.
-Every apt search hit becomes "what's this, and why is it on my system?" — the trust signal of a focused repo is gone.
+Users who add your repo see package names they do not recognise.
+Every apt search hit becomes "what is this, and why is it on my system?" — the trust signal of a focused repo is gone.

 • Overlapping audiences.
 Users installing more than one of your projects hit a duplicate-source warning unless the install page for project B detects that project A's repo is already configured and skips the add step.
-Doing that portably across apt / dnf / zypper is extra shell logic the install snippet doesn't currently carry.
+Doing that portably across apt / dnf / zypper / pacman is extra shell logic the install snippet does not currently carry.

-The install page is one-project-shaped, too — it names a single package in the final command, and making it work for "add this repo, then pick from the list" is workable but tricky enough that it isn't supported today.
+The install page is one-project-shaped as well — it names a single package in the final command, and supporting "add this repo, then pick from the list" is workable but not currently implemented.
 This may change in a future release; until then, keep one project per repository.
 The bucket itself can be shared — use a distinct path_in_bucket per project to isolate each repo tree.
-Separate buckets work too but aren't required.
+Separate buckets work too but are not required.

-The occasional pushback is user-side: some people don't love having multiple third-party repos on their system.
-Fair, but users who object on those grounds typically wouldn't accept one third-party repo either — the trust decision is per-source, not per-package, and the system-side cost of three small focused repos isn't meaningfully different from one large one.
+The occasional objection is user-side: some users prefer to avoid multiple third-party repos on their system.
+Reasonable, but users who object on those grounds typically would not accept one third-party repo either — the trust decision is per-source, not per-package, and the system-side cost of three small focused repos is not meaningfully different from one large one.

 Runtime dependencies must come from the distro's standard repos

-Every package in runtime_dependencies — and every shared library the binary links at run time — must resolve from the distro's default repositories: main/universe on Debian and Ubuntu, the default repos on Fedora, openSUSE, AlmaLinux, Rocky, etc. Those are the repositories every install of the distro already has configured.
+Every package in runtime_dependencies — and every shared library the binary links at run time — must resolve from the distro's default repositories: main/universe on Debian and Ubuntu, the default repos on Fedora, openSUSE, AlmaLinux, Rocky, and so on.
+Those are the repositories every install of the distro already has configured.

-Mostly that's a positive thing.
+This is a feature, not a constraint.
 A dependency on libssl or qt6-base resolves instantly, picks up security updates through apt upgrade / dnf upgrade, and adds nothing to your package's disk footprint.

 Two consequences:

 • Pick library versions available across your distro matrix.
-If you list qt6 on a distro that only ships qt5, the package won't install.
-The fix is narrowing the supported distros or carrying a per-distro variant via per-distro custom variables; mpz builds Qt5 on older distros and Qt6 on newer ones.
+If you list qt6 on a distro that only ships qt5, the package will not install.
+The fix is to narrow the supported distros or carry a per-distro variant via per-distro custom variables; mpz builds Qt5 on older distros and Qt6 on newer ones.
 Distro lifetimes filter further — no point working around a version that only exists on an EOL release.

-• Don't bundle what the distro already ships.
-Vendoring a copy of libcurl or zlib — when the distro has a perfectly good one — wastes space, freezes you on whatever version you bundled, and means a CVE in that library doesn't get patched until you cut a new release.
+• Do not bundle what the distro already ships.
+Vendoring a copy of libcurl or zlib when the distro provides one wastes space, pins you to whatever version you bundled, and means a CVE in that library is not patched until you cut a new release.

-OmniPackage isn't a distro.
+OmniPackage is not a distro.
 You publish your own repository, maintain only your own packages, and nobody downstream is recompiling against your shared libraries.
 That changes the rules.

-You don't ship into that graph.
-So the rule relaxes from a requirement to a recommendation: prefer shared libraries when the distro has them; static-link when it doesn't.
+You do not ship into that graph.
+So the rule relaxes from a requirement to a recommendation: prefer shared libraries when the distro has them; static-link when it does not.

 Where static linkage is the right call:

 • Library missing from one distro in your matrix.
-Dropping Debian 12 from support because it doesn't ship a recent enough libfmt is a worse trade than statically linking libfmt into the one Debian 12 build.
+Dropping Debian 12 because it does not ship a recent enough libfmt is a worse trade than statically linking libfmt into the one Debian 12 build.
 Everywhere else still uses the system shared library.

 • Library too old on one distro.
 Same shape — your code needs libfoo >= 11, but Ubuntu 22.04 has libfoo 9.
 Static-link on Ubuntu 22.04 (and only there); use the shared libfoo everywhere else.
 See mpz for the same pattern applied to Qt5/Qt6 build flags.

 • Languages that static-link by default.
 Rust and Go produce static binaries against their own crates and packages as a matter of course.
-That's idiomatic and not something to fight — only libc and a small set of system libs typically remain dynamic, and those should stay dynamic so they pick up distro security updates.
+That is idiomatic and not worth fighting — only libc and a small set of system libs typically remain dynamic, and those should stay dynamic so they pick up distro security updates.

-In practice this is a small, focused exception, not a blanket policy.
+In practice this is a narrow exception, not a blanket policy.
 Most of the dependency list still points at distro-shipped packages; one or two libraries are static-linked on the specific distros that need it.
-If you find yourself static-linking most dependencies on most distros, that's worth a second look — usually the distro matrix is wrong, or the library choice is.
+If you find yourself static-linking most dependencies on most distros, that warrants a second look — usually the distro matrix is wrong, or the library choice is.

 before_build_script is for build-time tooling, not runtime deps